carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

     metadata, ;; Reference to type derived from metadata, ;; Reference to array of member descriptors i32       ;; Runtime languages
+    metadata, ;; Base type containing the vtable pointer for this type metadata  ;; Template parameters
   }

 These descriptors are used to define types that are composed of 0 or more